mongoose-marketplace/facebook-page-feed-graph-api/readme.txt

 This will display a Facebook page feed that loads in the page `facebook.com/facebook` that is 300px wide but adapts to it's container, 500px high, displaying the page's cover photo, facepile and recent posts in the same language as the site.
 See the screenshots tab for a demonstration of how it will appear

 = What languages are available? =
 As of version 1.2.0, the plugin is available in all languages provided by Facebook ( full list availabe [here](https://www.facebook.com/translations/FacebookLocales.xml) ).
 By default it uses the same language as the site, but alternatively you can specify the language in the shortcode.
-The dashboard widget is only available in English.
+The dashboard widget is currently only available in English but is multilingual ready.

 = My Facebook page isn't loading =
 If the URL for your page is http://facebook.com/ABC123 then when you use the shortcode don't include the domain, instead use like so: `[facebook-page-plugin href="ABC123"]`